Skip to content

 Sometimes you need a balance between responsiveness & freshness.
 You are willing to get a response immediately even if it's stale, but ensure it is freshened for later access.
 That's exactly what stale-while-revalidate does.

 If the directive is found on a stale response, the cache serves it immediately provided it satisfies allowed staleness.
-What's interesting is that an asynchronous revalidation is triggered and the response is updated in background, keeping things fresh.
+Meanwhile, an asynchronous revalidation is triggered and the response is updated in background, keeping things fresh.

 Invalidation